BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 26/03/2023
 ---
 A busy Saturday!
 In the morning we transported the heat pump, then we transported the chimneys to the construction site, then a meeting with the electrician, cleaning the house, a singing rehearsal, a youth meeting and at the end we still went to play a board game at Gancarze 🙂 .

+27/03/2023
+---
+We sang in church today.
+After morning service we ate dinner at home and afterwards went for a coffee meeting in church with few other marriages 👍.

+28/03/2023
+---
+Monday was very busy 😓.
+I was running and working out, but work was overwhelming me.

+29/03/2023
+---
+Today was very similar to yesterday.
+I worked a lot 😎.

+30/03/2023
+---
+We ate waffles tonight 🧇❤️.

+31/03/2023
+---
+Ordinary day 🤨.
+In the evening I went to the service.

+01/04/2023
+---
+Time flies fast, it's already April!
+Work and work most of the day today...

+02/04/2023
+---
+I really like Saturdays ❤️.
+I was working on a construction site today - I was carrying some pallets and pouring water.